 - Protect windows and doors with appropriate shutters or nail pieces of plywood to window frames.

-- Make sure you have your belongings documented by taking pictures and/or videos of them.
+- Make sure you have your belongings documented by taking pictures and videos of them.

 - Move cars to higher ground.
 Avoid parking under trees, power lines, and low-lying areas.